-Your website doesn't have to be flashy or complicated, just a simple, straightforward site with all the necessary information will work wonders.
-Different Edcamps use a variety of platforms, such as Weebly, Wix.Jimdo, and Google Sites.
+Your website doesn't have to be flashy or complicated-just a simple, straightforward site with all the necessary information will work wonders.
+Different Edcamps use a variety of platforms, such as Weebly, Wix, Jimdo, and Google Sites.
 Use the one with which you are most comfortable.
-Check whether your platform offers an accessibility plug-ins, which will adjust your website's appearance (including adapting the font and color palettes, and providing visual equivalents for auditory information) for visitors who might have accessibility needs.
+Check whether your platform offers an accessibility plug-in, which will adjust your website's appearance (including adapting the font and color palettes, and providing visual equivalents for auditory information) for visitors who might have accessibility needs.

-No matter what platform you choose, you'll want to make sure your site includes the following important information:
+No matter what platform you choose, make sure your site includes the following: